rocon/espo/README.md

 *uw --> ŭ*

+The input method for the middle·dot is a dot: *prefixed.word*.

 1. *Articles*

 Unlike Esperanto, Espo uses the indefinite article *un* in front of a noun: *un domo* (a house).